undergrad-partner-school

 Boarding

-Before you apply to a college or university, you should, among other things, think about the price of a dorm room and cafeteria meals.
-How much do room and board fees average around at schools?
+When choosing a college, you should factor in the price of a dorm room and meals at the school cafeteria.
+How much do room and board fees average around at colleges and universities?

 In 2025, room and board cost at University of Minnesota, Twin Cities Campus amounted to $13,178 a year.
-The cost of a dorm room only at this school in 2025 reached $7,478 for one academic year.
+The cost of a dorm room only at this school in 2025 was $7,478 for one academic year.

 Tuition $ 14,496